biocypher/biochatter-light/README.md

 `DOCKER_COMPOSE` environment variable, which we use to signal to the app that it is running inside a Docker container; you won't need to set this manually.

+## Neo4j connectivity and authentication

+If you want to connect a Neo4j knowledge graph to the BioChatter app, you can set some environment variables to configure the connection.
+The following variables are available:

+- `NEO4J_URI`: The URI of the Neo4j database, e.g., `bolt://localhost:7687`.
+- `NEO4J_USER`: The username for the Neo4j database, e.g., `neo4j`.
+- `NEO4J_PASSWORD`: The password for the Neo4j database, e.g., `password`.
+- `NEO4J_DBNAME`: The name of the Neo4j database to connect to, e.g., `neo4j`.

+The knowledge graph tab allows the specification of URI (hostname and port), the username and password in the UI.
+The database name is set to `neo4j` by default, if you have a different one, please set the environment variable.

 ## 🤝 Get involved!

 To stay up to date with the project, please star the repository and watch the